swar071005/Campus_Parking/README.md

 | **Level 1** | Breakdown of core processes: Login/Signup, Slot Booking, Availability Monitoring, Admin Control |
 | **Level 2** | Detailed sub-processes: AI-based slot allocation, sensor data processing, report generation |

+The DFDs serve as a blueprint for understanding the internal workings of the Campus Parking Automation System.
+They help developers, stakeholders, and contributors visualize system behavior, identify data dependencies, and support future enhancements with clarity and precision.